SAP/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 make docs
 ```

-## Adding support for new resources on sibaccount level
+## Adding support for new resources on subaccount level

 To enable new resources on subaccount level you must execute the following steps: